hippiemedia/web-components/README.md

 Writing endpoints declarations by hand is tedious, and not very maintainable.
 That's why it's a good idea to generate them programatically.
-This will recursively render endpoints declarations as you navigate the api, effectively making this simple piece of html an actual hypermedia browser! \o/
+This will recursively render endpoints declarations as you navigate any [supported](https://github.com/hippiemedia/agent/tree/master/src/adapter) api, effectively making this simple piece of html an actual hypermedia browser! \o/

 ```html